PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 </figure>

 ## Test for Structural Breaks
-Perhaps the most important assumption of any time series model is that the underlying process is the same across all observations in the sample.
-It is, therefore, necessary to analyze carefully time series data that include periods of violent change.
-A tool that is particularly useful in this regard is the Chow test.
+It could be argued that the most important assumption of any time series model is that the underlying process is the same across all observations in the sample.
+Because of this, we should analyze carefully time series data with abrupt change.
+Researching the history of the data and its context should go hand in hand with statistical analysis.

 The Chow test is commonly used to test for structural change in some or all of the parameters of a model in cases where the disturbance term is assumed to be the same in both periods.